-Keys Navigation

-Up arrow Moves to the previous field.
+Keys Navigation Up arrow Moves to the previous field.
 Down arrow Moves to the next field.
 Enter Selects a value in the selected field (if applicable) or follow the link in the field.
 Spacebar Expands or collapses a drop-down list, if applicable.

-Tab Moves to the next focus area.
+Tab Moves to the next focus area. i NOTE: For the standard graphics browser only.
 Esc Moves to the previous page until you view the main screen.
 Pressing Esc in the main screen displays a message that prompts you to save any unsaved changes and restarts the system.